krishnakadiyala/NPAcourse/labs/Bonus_Labs/Build_Push_Arista.md

 ##### Step 9

-The next major section to de-compose is the interfaces section (mgmt is left out):
+The next major section to de-compose is the interface section (mgmt is left out):

 ```python
 !